 This is one of those basic recipes.
 Know the proportions and you can do just about anything with it.
 Dress it up with a quarter cup of diced apple and/or shredded carrots with an additional bit of mayonnaise.
 Other and/ or options are quarter cup of drained crushed pineapple and/or golden raisins.
 Or you can go the other way and add a quarter cup of diced onion and half a teaspoon of celery seed and sprinkle with black pepper.

 Sweet and simple as written makes it a perfect accompaniment because it lets the flavor of the main dish shine.
 Serve it with any chicken dish.
-Cabbage is a traditional side with pork, like Wicked Good and Easy Pork Chops or Pork Roast with sweet potatoes and fried apples.
+Cabbage is a traditional side with pork, like Wicked Good and Easy Pork Chops or fish or just about anything.
 It is picnic worthy to accompany grilled meats, including hamburgers, sausage and hot dogs.
 Tonight I served it with a savory roast beef and mashed potatoes.
 Love the light flavor and the crunchiness!

 This recipe featured at Taste This Thursday